 the process to be undertaken by us to determine its proposals to substitute capacity and revise baseline quantities.

-Entry Capacity Transfer and Trade Methodology Statement (ECTT)
+Entry Capacity Transfer and Entry Trade Methodology Statement (ECTET)

-A document produced by us in accordance with Special Condition 9A of our Gas Transporter Licence (the Licence).
+A document produced by us in accordance with Special Condition 9.17 of our Gas Transporter Licence (the Licence).